Mechanized Brigade "Mantova": Second World War

-On 15 March 1942, the 104th Infantry Division "Mantova" was raised in Verona with the re-activated 113th and 114th infantry regiments and the 11th Artillery Regiment "Monferrato".
+On 15 March 1942, the 104th Infantry Division "Mantova" was raised in Verona with the re-activated 113th Infantry Regiment "Mantova" and 114th Infantry Regiment "Mantova" and the 11th Artillery Regiment "Monferrato".
 At first the division was based in Piedmont, then in Apulia and Calabria.
 After allied forces had landed on the Italian peninsula and an armistice between Italy and the Allies had been signed, the division stayed loyal to the King of Italy Victor Emmanuel III.

-On 26 September 1943, the division ceded part of the 11th Artillery Regiment to help form the Italian 1st Motorized Group under command of the 58th Infantry Division "Legnano", which was to aid in the allied war effort.
+On 26 September 1943, the division ceded part of the 11th Artillery Regiment "Monferrato" to help form the Italian 1st Motorized Group under command of the 58th Infantry Division "Legnano", which was to aid in the allied war effort.
 On 16 October its 113th Infantry Regiment joined the US Fifth Army and on 30 October 1943 the division received the 76th Infantry Regiment "Napoli" as a replacement for the 113th.

 In spring 1944 the division received the remnants of the 155th Infantry Division "Emilia" after it had been repatriated from combat against German forces in Kotor.
 At that point the division consisted of the following units: